 - Experimentation to increase product yield and decrease reaction times

-- Innovations to improve a product's shelf-life
+- Improving a product’s shelf-life

 - Developing new or improved techniques or formulae

 - Designing and developing scaled-up manufacturing processes

 - Generating pilot batches of new products for testing and validation